 Policy objectives for broadcasting services in both official languages are clearly set out in the Broadcasting Act.
 The Act recognizes that English and French-language broadcasting, while sharing common aspects, operate under different conditions and may have different requirements.
 (For more, see Broadcasting Policy for Canada (Sections 3.1 b and c)).

-The CRTC helps strengthen linguistic duality in Canada by, among other things, supporting national distribution of the French-language television service of TVA Group, and promoting French-language broadcasting services in minority environments.
+The CRTC helps strengthen linguistic duality in Canada by, among other things, supporting national distribution of the French-language television service of TVA Group and UNIS, and promoting French-language broadcasting services in minority environments.

 Supporting Indigenous Peoples

 To support the Broadcasting Act's declaration that the Canadian broadcasting system must, through its programming and employment opportunities, recognize the special place of aboriginal peoples within Canadian society, the CRTC's Native Broadcasting Policy identifies the specific role of aboriginal broadcasters in Canada.
 Learn more about the Co-Development of the Indigenous Broadcasting Policy

 Consistent with the Act, in 1999 the CRTC licensed the Aboriginal Peoples Television Network (APTN) as a window on aboriginal life for all Canadians.
 The CRTC continues to ensure that the service is available to all Canadians.